 Remote OpenClaw Blog

-The OpenClaw Bazaar skills directory has over 2,300 skills, which means every category has multiple options.
-Choosing the right skill for your workflow matters — the wrong skill produces mediocre output while the right one transforms your agent into a specialist.
-This guide covers the top 5 alternatives in each major skill category, with honest assessments of what each one does well and where it falls short.
+The OpenClaw Bazaar has over 2,300 skills, which means every category has multiple options, and the wrong skill produces mediocre output while the right one turns your agent into a specialist.
+This guide ranks the top 5 alternatives in each major skill category, winner first, with honest assessments of what each one does well and where it falls short.

 Code generation skills teach your agent how to produce idiomatic code in specific languages and frameworks.
-These are the most-installed category on the Bazaar.
+These are the most-installed category on the Bazaar, and react-modern-patterns leads it because React remains the framework most teams build with day to day.

 1. react-modern-patterns (18,400 installs)